fredhutchio/tfcb_2019/homeworks/homework04/README.md

 Replace the lines specified in _italics_ with your answers.

-The assignment is due on Thursday, November 7 at noon, and includes material from lectures 9 and 12.
+The assignment is worth 100 points, is due on Thursday, November 7 at noon, and includes material from lectures 9 and 12.
 This assignment will be available in GitHub Classroom on Tuesday, November 5.

 ## Problem 0